faalamautomation/Dictionary-App-JS/README.md

 # Dictionary-App-JS
-This code belongs to the dictionary app made for the internship test in Telia.
+This code belongs to the dictionary app made for the test in Taltech.

 ##############################################################################